dansingjulia/neofs-testcases/cmd/frostfs-adm/docs/subnetwork-creation.md

-# NeoFS subnetwork creation
+# FrostFS subnetwork creation

-This is a short guide on how to create NeoFS subnetworks.
+This is a short guide on how to create FrostFS subnetworks.
 This guide considers that the sidechain and the inner ring (alphabet nodes) have already been deployed and the sidechain contains a deployed `subnet` contract.